ricefield/84words/_words/42-remember.md

 ##Scriptures

-Deut.
-5:15 And **you shall remember that you were a slave in the land of Egypt and that Jehovah your God brought you out from there with a mighty hand and an outstretched arm** ; hence, Jehovah your God commanded you to hold the Sabbath day.
+And **you shall remember that you were a slave in the land of Egypt and that Jehovah your God brought you out from there with a mighty hand and an outstretched arm** ; hence, Jehovah your God commanded you to hold the Sabbath day.
+---_Deut.
+5:15_

-Psa.
-63:6 **When I remember You while on my bed,** / When I consider You in the night watches.
+**When I remember You while on my bed,** / When I consider You in the night watches.
+---_Psa.
+63:6_

-Psa.
-77:11 **I will bring to remembrance the deeds of Jehovah** , / For I will remember Your wonders from of old.
+**I will bring to remembrance the deeds of Jehovah** , / For I will remember Your wonders from of old.
+---_Psa.
+77:11_

-Psa.
-119:55 **I have remembered Your name / In the night, O Jehovah** , / And have kept Your law.
+**I have remembered Your name / In the night, O Jehovah** , / And have kept Your law.
+---_Psa.
+119:55_

-John 16:4 But **these things I have spoken to you that when their hour comes you may remember them** , that I told you of them.
+But **these things I have spoken to you that when their hour comes you may remember them** , that I told you of them.
 Now these things I have not said to you from the beginning, because I was with you.
+---_John 16:4_

-2 Pet.
-1:15 Moreover I will also be diligent that you may be able, after my exodus, **to bring these things to mind at all times.**
+Moreover I will also be diligent that you may be able, after my exodus, **to bring these things to mind at all times.**
+---_2 Pet.
+1:15_

-2 Pet.
-3:2 **So that you would remember the words** spoken before by the holy prophets and the commandment of the Lord and Savior preached by your apostles.
+**So that you would remember the words** spoken before by the holy prophets and the commandment of the Lord and Savior preached by your apostles.
+---_2 Pet.
+3:2_

 ## Ministry Excerpts :